olekjanowiak/PCO/README.md

 conda install ...
 ```

-To replicate the entire data processing pipeline, Snakemake and per-step software dependencies are required (like CD-HIT and others).
+To reproduce the entire data processing pipeline, Snakemake and per-step software dependencies are required (managed by conda).